 Throughout the year, rangers host live webcasts on the bearcams to discuss the biology, behavior, and ecology of bears and the salmon they depend on.
-Check the park's calendar of events or social media pages for the live chat schedule.
+Check the park's social media

 Explore.org

 Funding for the installation, maintenance, and technical support for the bearcams is proudly provided by explore.org.
 Explore.org is a philanthropic organization with a mission to champion the selfless acts of others, create a portal into the soul of humanity, and inspire lifelong learning.
 Katmai was granted \$150,000 by explore.org to further fund educational efforts related to the bearcams.